-The muskrat is a rodent, similar to a beaver, but much smaller and with a long, thin tail.
+The muskrat is a large rodent with many similarities to the beaver.
+The most obvious differences though are that muskrats are smaller and have thinner tails when compared to their beaver cousins.
 Muskrats are found near water and are not seen much during the day as they feed mostly at night.
-They have large, webbed hind feet, used for swimming, and smaller, tougher front feet used for digging and gripping food.
+They have large, webbed hind feet, used for swimming and smaller, tougher front feet used for digging and gripping food.
 Muskrats have small eyes and short, curved ears.

 Muskrats as Pests

 Burrowing activity is often the main reason they are considered pests.
 Because they burrow into banks of creeks, rivers and lakes they can pose structural problems or cause serious erosion.
 Dams, dikes and roadbeds are often affected if muskrats burrow into the dirt around them.
 They are also known to leave the water and seek after corn or soybean crops where they can also cause damage.
 Although not common, muskrats will attack if cornered and have been known to bite pets.

 Critter Control as Muskrat Specialists